Have you spotted a collection account on your credit report from a firm known as A1 Collections?

 However, the company is not BBB accredited.

-Only four customer complaints had been filed against the company through the BBB in the past three years, only one of which displays the actual complaint.
+Only four customer complaints had been filed against the company through the BBB in the past three years.

 Since it references payment for a medical bill, we can assume A1 Collections represents healthcare providers as at least part of its business.